🔌 Antitone Galois connection#

 - subsumption(element)#

-Compute subsumed elements of the element.
+Compute the elements subsumed by the given element.

 - Parameters: